Agostino's Italian Restaurant

 Speaking of trivia, Wise Guys Trivia hosts a Monday night affair at 6:30pm.
 And, they have started (?) doing live music.
 So there's that.

-I imagine the eggplant parmesan is fairly good too, I just never make it past the chicken.
+We imagine the eggplant parmesan is fairly good too, we just never make it past the chicken.
 The portions are more than respectable with the chicken parm.

 Why?
 Because they took out the pizza oven after the recent flood/change of ownership.
 No more pepperoni!
 No more italian sausage pizza!

-This didn't sit well with the locals ... so I hear.
+This didn't sit well with the locals ... so we hear.

 When you consider all of the food options in Natick, it is no surprise that the restaurant isn't top of mind when it comes to lunch.
 But don't discount lunch, the parmesan sandwiches are a delight.